ryanjlittle/ticket-to-hide/README.md

 ```
 Running with the debug flag will compile a debuggable C++ program and enable logging.
 We recommend building in release mode to replicate the experiments performed in the paper.

+__Note:__ Compiling the dependency will produce a number of warnings, particularly integer signedness mismatches (`-Wsign-compare`) and unexpected null arguments (`-Wnonnull`).
+These are expected and benign.

 ## Running Ticket to Hide

 We provide Python scripts `src/python/tickettohide/run_prover.py` and `src/python/tickettohide/run_verifier.py` to run the full interaction.